 Download the study guide:Study guide 2019-2020

 Contested Knowledge (12EC) Theories and Methods in the Study of Esotericism

-When: 1st semester, block 1-2 Instructor: Wouter J. Hanegraaff Language of instruction: English Course description: The study of Western esotericism has been emerging as a new field in the Humanities since the 1990s, and this development is accompanied by a lively debate about questions of method and theory.
-In this module we will investigate the historical origins and intellectual backgrounds of esotericism research since the period of the Enlightenment, while concentrating on the theoretical perspectives and methodological approaches that have been advocated by its chief representatives after the period of World War II.
-Special attention will go to the relation between “religionist” scholarship and its implicit spiritual agendas, more sceptical “reductionist” types of research inspired by specific philosophical and social scientific theories, and the “historical/empirical” type of scholarship that has become dominant in recent decades and is central to the program of the University of Amsterdam.
-Special attention will go to current debates about the cultural/geographical and disciplinary boundaries of “esotericism” as a field of study that problematizes conventional boundaries between religion, philosophy, natural science, popular culture, and the arts.
+When: 1st semester, block 1-2 Instructor: J, Christian Greer, M. Pasi Language of instruction: English Course description: In the last thirty years, the study of esotericism has emerged as an exciting new field of research for scholars across disciplinary boundaries.
+The development of this field has been accompanied by a lively debate about questions of method and theory.
+In this module we will investigate the historical origins and intellectual backgrounds of esotericism research, while concentrating on the theoretical perspectives and methodological approaches that have been advocated by its chief representatives after the period of World War II.
+Instead of promoting any particular agenda, this course will critically examine the academic modalities that have shaped scholarship in the past, as well as the approaches that have superseded them.
+As will become clear, the scientific study of esotericism was originally grounded in “religionist” scholarship, which was based on implicit spiritual agendas.
+Against this pioneering approach, there arose more skeptical “reductionist” types of research inspired by specific philosophical and social scientific theories.
+In recent decades, a more historically-grounded brand of scholarship has become dominant within the academy.
+Each of these approaches will be examined on their own empirical merits, and then analyzed with respect to current debates about the disciplinary boundaries of esotericism as a field of study.
+Special attention will be paid to the way in which that this field of study problematizes conventional boundaries between religion, philosophy, natural science, popular culture, and the arts.

 Renaissance Esotericism I & II (12EC)